ngeor/rusty-basic/README.md

 A = 42 ' this is an integer because it's explicitly defined as such A$ = "hello" ' duplicate definition error here
 ```

+## Development

+The project uses the nightly toolchain currently,
+to take advantage of `rustfmt` features that are onyl available there.

+Additionally, building on a Mac might cause some linker errors on the current
+stable toolchain, which aren't occurring on the nightly.

+Tip: run tests continuously with `make watch` or
+`nodemon -e rs -x "cargo test"`.